 The introduction of ROCs helped increase the UK generation capacity from 1,200GWh per year of landfill gas capacity in 1998, to 3,200GWh per year in 2003.

 The EU ETS was introduced in 2005 and it originally set a price for additional allowances at €40/t CO2 for Phase 1 from 2005 to 2007, and €1 00/t CO2 for Phase 2 from 2008 to 2012.
 It is intended that emission allowances are traded in a free market.
 Prices were expected to be near €5/t CO2 at the start of Phase 1, €9/t CO2 at the start of Phase 2, rising to €5-30/t CO2 by 2012.

 For the nations of the the world which have chosen to participate in the Clean Development Mechanism (CDM) it allows industrialised countries to invest in developing countries to reduce greenhouse gases and qualify for “Certified Emission Reductions” (CER).

 CDM applies to landfill gas where landfill gas is subject to regulation to combat methane concentration (i.e. migration), but capture of the gas is not normally mandatory under law in those coutries.

 Electricity generated by landfill gas has much lower carbon emissions than the electricity generated from fossil fuels such as oil, coal and natural gas.

-There is, as a result of the actions described above, now a wonderful opportunity for the UK and Europe-wide landfill gas industry, together with UK financial institutions, to initiate landfill gas combustion and generation schemes in the developing countries including and help reducing carbon emissions from landfill.
+There is, as a result of the actions described above, now a wonderful opportunity for the UK and Europe-wide landfill gas industry to be successfully reducing carbon emissions from landfill.
+This needs to be done together with UK financial institutions, to initiate landfill gas combustion and generation schemes in the developing countries including and help reducing carbon emissions from landfill.